Click here for Site Menu

 Chop the lettuce

-into bite-sized pieces.
-Place them in a large salad bowl, cover with plastic
+into bite-sized pieces; place in a large salad bowl, cover with plastic wrap and

-wrap, and chill until ready to serve.
-Clean and dry the chicken breasts, and
+chill until ready to serve.
+Clean and dry chicken breasts; slice into long

-slice them in long strips.
-Heat the oil in a wok or a large, non-stick frying
+strips.
+Heat sunflower oil in a wok or a large, non-stick frying pan.
+Add the

 Remove pan from